punnaharshith7-dev/proctoring_project/README.md

 # Proctoring Project

-This project is now set up as a deployable Flask website.
+This project is a Flask-based online examination proctoring system.
 ## Run locally

 ```bash